muchtall/slack-status-dashboard/README.md

 # slack-status-dashboard
+*Does your department have walk-up's, and your visitors have that common question? **"Is so-and-so in today?"***

 Similar to an in-out board, this is a simple HTML dashboard to allow walk-up kiosk viewers to see the status of department members at a glance.

 To build: